AljoschaMeyer/pavo-bootstrap/reference.md

 (assert-throw {(sf-throw :b) 42, (sf-throw :a) 42} :a)
 ```

 Names (identifiers and symbols) evaluate to the value to which they are bound in the current environment.
-Unbound names never get evaluated, the static checks prevent evaluation in such a case.
+It can not happen that an unbound name needs to be evaluated, the static checks prevent such situations from arising.

 Applications are where the magic happens.
 If the application contains zero items, the evaluation stops immediately by throwing `{:tag :err-lookup}`.
 If the first item of an application is the identifier of a special form, application proceeds as described in the section on that particular special form.
 Otherwise, the contained values are evaluated in iteration order.
 If the evaluation of an inner value throws an error, the evaluation of the application stops by throwing that same error.
 If no inner evaluation errors, the type of the evaluation result of the first item is checked.
 If it is not a function, the evaluation stops by throwing `{:tag :err-type}`.
 Otherwise, the function is applied to the remaining results.